Special Educational Needs & Disability (SEND)

 I am the Head of Learning Support and SENDCO.
 I am passionate about helping all students to reach their full potential and develop into extraordinary young people.
 My role is all about supporting students to have the best learning experience during their time at Tarleton Academy and making sure their needs are met.
 I work with the pupils, parents, teachers and the whole pastoral team to help with strategies to support students.
 I regularly meet students to discuss what support they need and challenge and support them in their learning journey.

-My name is Janet Batey.
-I am the Inclusion Manager in school but I also work across the Endeavour Learning Trust in two other high schools.
-I have been involved with SEND work since 2006 and have seen many changes, especially over the past few years.
-My strengths lie in supporting the SENCO, Mr Case, in school with the processes and the associated paperwork required to get as much support in place as possible to empower the students to achieve their full potential.
-As part of this process I am also the Specialist Assessor in school, so undertake assessment of all students to consider their eligibility for exam access arrangements in their GCSE’s.
+My name is Nikki Croskell and I am the Inclusion Manager in school.
+I have been involved in SEND work since 2007 and I am passionate about securing the very best outcomes for our SEND students.
+My strengths lie in supporting the SENCO, Mrs Higham, and the Trust Inclusion Manger, Mrs Batey, in school with the processes and the associated paperwork required to get as much support in place as possible to empower the students to achieve their potential.

 At Tarleton, we provide first-class support for all of our students’ learning within the classroom setting allowing all students to make good progress.
 Our learning support team have expertise in all areas of learning needs.
 We offer quality support for a range of difficulties, including: